 The price of energy

 How flexible you need your contract to be

 You can use our comparison to shop around and find the best energy tariff to suit you.
 Some companies may not supply your area, so use our postcode checker to see what is available where you live.

-Think about how much you want to pay and how flexible you need your contract to be, and then choose from the following tariffs:
+Energy providers offer different types of tariffs.
+Think about how much you want to pay and how flexible you need your contract to be.
+You can choose from the following types of deal: